taygunkara/selenium-qacart-todo/README.md

 ## Introduction

 Welcome to the README for the Test Automation project focusing on the [Todo Qacart](https://todo.qacart.com/) website.
+This project is designed to perform test automation for a Todo application.
+The project is developed using the Java programming language and configured with Maven.

+- The project includes both UI and API tests.
+- Page Object Model (POM) design pattern is used.
+- Tests can be configured for different environments (local and production).

 ## Technologies Used
 <a href="https://rest-assured.io/"><img src="https://avatars.githubusercontent.com/u/19369327?s=280&v=4" width="40" alt="Rest Assured"/></a>